1911 Revolution: Background

-Organization of the Revolution
+Organization

 Earliest groups

 Many revolutionaries and groups wanted to overthrow the Qing government to re-establish the Han-led government.
-The earliest revolutionary organizations were founded outside of China, such as Yeung Ku-wan's Furen Literary Society, created in Hong Kong in 1890.
-There were 15 members, including Tse Tsan-tai, who did political satire such as "The Situation in the Far East", one of the first-ever Chinese manhua, and who later became one of the core founders of the South China Morning Post.
+The earliest revolutionary organizations were founded outside of China, such as Yeung Ku-wan's Furen Literary Society, which was created in Hong Kong in 1890.
+There were 15 members, including Tse Tsan-tai, who made political satire such as "The Situation in the Far East", one of the first manhua, and who later became one of the core founders of the South China Morning Post.

-Sun Yat-sen's Xingzhonghui (Revive China Society) was established in Honolulu in 1894 with the main purpose of raising funds for revolutions.
+Sun Yat-sen's Revive China Society was established in Honolulu in 1894, the main purpose being raising funds for revolutions.
 The two organizations merged in 1894.